Today, we’re going to pretend we have magical powers.

 Let’s fire up a candle and watch it continue to burn under water.
 How about that?

-Of course, we know that like many things we write about here at Gally Kids, there is a scientific explanation to what we’re doing.
+Of course, we know that like many educational activities we do here at Gally Kids, there is a scientific explanation to what we’re doing.

 But just in case, you’re going to bet on this with your friends, you can pretend it’s magic and that it’s your hidden power that’s causing the candle to keep burning even under water.